In a 2007 season-opening

 closed.
 The majority of patients did not regain function.

-Reported in 1973, Meacham and McPherson
+Reported in 1973, Drs.
+William Meacham and

-(Tennessee, USA) treated 14 patients with spinal-cord cooling within
+(USA) treated 14 patients with spinal-cord cooling within

-1973; 66(1)).
+eight hours of injury.
 Age ranged from 16 to 56; all but three were male;

 and 12 and 2 had cervical and thoracic injuries, respectively.
 Most